lopeben/netherlamp/README.md

-# netherlamp - a decorative lamp that changes its color depending on weather conditions
+# netherlamp - a decorative lamp that change its color depending on weather conditions